 If you resided in a prescribed northern or intermediate zone, on a permanent basis, for a continuous period of at least six months, you may be able to claim the northern residents deductions.
 There are two deductions possible, a residency deduction for having lived in a prescribed zone, and a deduction for travel benefits for medical or other travel that you received from employment in a prescribed zone that was included in your income.
 This continuous six month period can begin or end in the tax year.

-A travel itinerary or other proof of travel, including the receipts for accomodations may be required to support the travel part of a claim.
+A travel itinerary or other proof of travel, including the receipts for accommodations may be required to support the travel part of a claim.

 You are not eligible to claim the additional residency amount if another person has claimed the basic residency amount for the same period and dwelling.